Suge Knight: 2008 altercation and gang accusations

 In January 2008, it was stated by police that Knight was one of the members of the Mob Piru street gang in a crackdown by authorities in the city of Compton.
 On May 10, 2008, Knight was involved in an altercation involving a monetary dispute outside of a nightclub ("Shag") in Hollywood.
 He was unconscious for three minutes.
 At the hospital, he did not cooperate with the Los Angeles Police Department (LAPD).

 2008 bankruptcy

 As part of an October 30, 2008 bankruptcy claim, Knight also filed a lawsuit against Kanye West and his associates.
 The lawsuit concerns an August 2005 shooting at West's pre-Video Music Awards party, where Knight was wounded by a gunshot to the upper leg.

 2009 altercation

-In February 2009, Knight was taken to Scottsdale Healthcare Osborn to be treated for facial injuries he received during an altercation at a private party in the W Scottsdale Hotel, where Knight was reportedly punched.
+In February 2009, Knight was taken to Scottsdale Healthcare Osborn to be treated for facial injuries he received during an altercation at a private party in the W Scottsdale Hotel, where Knight was punched.